A Rather Weak 'Attempt' To Defend

 detail in Essay Seven Part One:

-several legitimate points about glass, claiming (at first) that it's a
+several legitimate points about glass, arguing (at first) that it is a

 liquid, not a solid.
-In which case, what I have asserted in the main body of this Essay (that the phase
+In which case, he claimed that the assertions advanced in the main body of this Essay (that this

-quite to sure.
-Here is what one online source says:
+However, scientists aren't quite so sure about glass.
+Here is what one online source tells us about

 "It is sometimes